AdobeDocs/developers-animatesdk-docs/BitmapItem_object/bitmapIte7.md

 #### Description

 Read-only property; a string that specifies whether the specified item was imported as an jpeg file.
-Possible values for this property are “photo” (for jpeg files) and “lossless” (for uncompressed file types such as GIF and PNG).
+Possible values for this property are "photo" (for jpeg files) and "lossless" (for uncompressed file types such as GIF and PNG).

 #### Example